Packing $K_r$s in bounded degree graphs: Acknowledgements

-Let $G = (V, E)$ be a simple undirected graph.
-We denote the \emph{closed neighbourhood} of some vertex $v \in V$ as $N_{G}[v] = N_{G}(v) \cup \{ v \}$.
-We denote by $\deg_{G}(v) = |N_{G}[v]| - 1$ the \emph{degree} of $v$ in $G$ and by $\Delta(G) = \max_{v\in V} \deg_{G}(v)$ the \emph{maximum degree} of $G$.
-If the graph in question is clear from context then we just write $\Delta$.
-For any subset of vertices $U \subseteq V$, we denote by $G[U]$ the subgraph of $G$ induced by $U$.
-Let $K_r$ denote a clique of size $r$, for some integer $r \geq 1$, and $K_r^G$ be the set of $K_r$s in $G$.
-We say that $T$ is a \emph{$K_r$-packing} in $G$ if $T\subseteq K_r^G$.
-The \emph{cardinality} of a $K_r$-packing is the number of $K_r$s that it contains.
-We say that a $K_r$-packing $T$ is \emph{vertex disjoint} if any two $K_r$s in $T$ have no vertex in common and \emph{edge disjoint} if any two $K_r$s in $T$ intersect by at most one vertex. \emph{The Vertex-Disjoint $K_r$-Packing Problem} (\vdkr) is the following optimisation problem: given a simple undirected graph $G$, find a vertex-disjoint $K_r$-packing of maximum cardinality. \emph{The Edge-Disjoint $K_r$-Packing Problem} (\edkr) is defined analogously.
+We write \emph{$K_r$} to mean a clique of size $r$, for some integer $r \geq 1$.
+Let $K_r^G$ be the set of $K_r$s in $G$.
+We say that a set $T$ is a \emph{$K_r$-packing} in $G$ if $T\subseteq K_r^G$.
+We say that a $K_r$-packing $T$ is \emph{vertex disjoint} if any two $K_r$s in $T$ have no vertex in common, and is \emph{edge disjoint} if any two $K_r$s in $T$ intersect by at most one vertex.
+The \emph{Vertex-Disjoint $K_r$-Packing Problem} (\vdkr) is the following optimisation problem: given a simple undirected graph $G$, find a vertex-disjoint $K_r$-packing of maximum cardinality.
+The \emph{Edge-Disjoint $K_r$-Packing Problem} (\edkr) is defined analogously.

 For any maximisation problem $P$, instance $I$ of $P$, and feasible solution $S$ of $I$, let $\textrm{m}_{P}(I, S)$ denote the measure of $S$.
 Let $\textrm{opt}_{P}(I) = \max_{S \in \mathcal{F}(I)} \textrm{m}_{P}(I, S)$, where $\mathcal{F}(I)$ is the set of feasible solutions of $I$.